Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - up to date calender on society upcoming events
 - mordern looking website which is easy to navigate
-- up to date news on the magic world
 - access to magic shop
 - access to videos of past lectures
 - to advertise members private performnce services
 - how to join the society
 - Gallery of photos taken at meetings
-- An easy to maintain website, easily updateable calender, gallery, news
+- An easy to maintain website, easily updateable calender, gallery,

 ### Website Needs